infoeducatie/infoeducatie-ui/README.md

 There are two docker images built from the source.
 A production one and a staging one.
 They are published on [Docker Hub](https://hub.docker.com/r/infoeducatie/infoeducatie-ui/).

-When new code is pushed to any of the two branches the corresponding images is built.
+When new code is pushed to any of the two branches the corresponding images are built.

 ### Supported browsers